vibhalla/exploratoryanalytics/README.md

 ## Data Science

 This repository has been created to store the various assignments and practice programs written as part of the assignments done during the masters degree.
-The sample code so far includes code in [R and Python](CodePortfolio/)
+The sample code so far includes code in R and Python.

-The [CodePortfolio for R](CodePortfolio/R/) also includes some helpful documentation(links below) to make working with R easier.
+The CodePortfolio for R also includes some helpful documentation(links below) to make working with R easier.

 [Data Import Cheat Sheet](https://github.com/vibhalla/exploratoryanalytics/tree/master/CodePortfolio/R/Code/DataImport_CheatSheet.Rmd)